Luzon tropical pine forests

 The Luzon tropical pine forests are a tropical coniferous forest ecoregion of the Philippines in the western Pacific Ocean.
 These pine forests are home to a large number of the island's endemic plants and animals.

 Location and description

 Luzon is the largest island in the Philippines and lies at the north of the group of islands.
-These pine forests are found at elevations over 1000m in the Cordillera Central mountains in the north of the island, where they are mixed in with areas of Luzon montane rain forests especially at the northern end of the range.
+These pine forests are found at elevations over 1000 m in the Cordillera Central mountains in the north of the island, where they are mixed in with areas of Luzon montane rain forests especially at the northern end of the range.
 The Cordillera Central includes Luzon's highest peak Mount Pulag along with other high peaks such as Mount Puguis, Mount Polis and Mount Data.
 Pine forests are also found in the Zambales Mountains of west-central Luzon, particularly in Mount Tapulao and Mount Redondo near Subic, Zambales.

-Rainfall is high (over 2500mm per year) but concentrated in the July/August monsoon with a long dry season from November to April.
+Rainfall is high (over 2500 mm per year) but concentrated in the July/August monsoon with a long dry season from November to April.